algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 #### Bar-Code Page

-This page is dedicated to accessing the barcode scanner feature.
+This page is dedicated to accessing the bar-code scanner feature.
 It can be accessed from the [Search Page](#search-page).

 ##### Page Composition